-The firm by its own count employs approximately 3,000 staff who provide due diligence checks, supply chain research, forensic accounting and other bespoke investigation services for major companies and government agencies across the world.
+The firm by its own count employs approximately 3,000 staff in 36 offices across 26 countries, providing due diligence checks, supply chain research, forensic accounting and other bespoke investigation services for major companies and government agencies across the world.

-Greg Esslinger, a senior partner and former FBI special agent, leads Control Risks’ compliance, forensics and investigations practice in the Americas – the firm’s largest team.
+Greg Esslinger, a senior partner and former FBI special agent, leads Control Risks’ compliance, forensics and investigations practice in the Americas – the firm’s largest team – from Washington, DC.
 Esslinger specialises in global corruption and complex financial fraud investigations and related due diligence.
 He has almost 20 years’ experience and has handled investigations in more than 40 countries.

-Operations in Brazil, Argentina, Chile, Paraguay and Uruguay are headed by senior partner Geert Aalbers, who manages complex investigations into fraud, corruption and other ethics breaches.
-Aalbers has worked in the region for over 20 years and recently headed up a major corruption investigation into a public company in Brazil.
+Operations in Brazil, Argentina, Chile, Paraguay and Uruguay are headed by senior partner Geert Aalbers, who manages complex investigations into fraud, corruption and other ethics breaches from São Paulo.
+Aalbers has worked in the region for over 20 years.

-Andrew Macintosh is another name to know, leading Control Risks’ forensic solutions in the Asia Pacific region from the Singapore office.
-A former intelligence analyst with the New South Wales Crime Commission in Australia, Macintosh has lead investigations on behalf of multinational companies in China and India, as well as a major corruption probe stretching across northern Asia, where he reported his findings to government agencies in China and the US.
+Andrew Macintosh is another name to know.
+He leads Control Risks’ forensics and technology solutions in the Asia Pacific region from the Singapore office.
+A former intelligence analyst with the New South Wales Crime Commission in Australia, Macintosh has led investigations on behalf of multinational companies across the region.

-Partner Wayne Malgas heads up Control Risks’ fraud and business intelligence practice in Southern Africa.
-He specialises in asset tracing and corruption reviews and was formerly the chief investigating officer in a specialised law enforcement agency in South Africa.
-Malgas also served as a senior diplomat in the United Nations Security Council (UNSC) focusing on counter-terrorism issues.
+Partner Wayne Malgas heads up Control Risks’ fraud and business intelligence practice in Southern Africa from Johannesburg.
+He specialises in asset tracing and corruption reviews and was formerly the chief investigating officer at the now-disbanded Directorate of Special Investigations in South Africa.

-Senior partner Mavis Tan leads the firm’s forensics practice for greater China and north Asia, and has experience working on fraud, bribery and money laundering cases.
+Hong Kong-based senior partner Mavis Tan, who speaks four languages, including English, Mandarin and Cantonese, leads the firm’s forensics practice for greater China and north Asia, and has experience working on fraud, bribery and money laundering cases.

-Business intelligence matters in the Asia-Pacific region are handled by Jessica Pyman, who leads dedicated teams located in Hong Kong, Shanghai, India, Singapore, South Korea and Sydney.
-Pyman has previously investigated historical money laundering allegations arising from an inheritance dispute within a prominent Korean family; probed a complex fraud case concerning a China-based agricultural firm; and tackled Chinese trademark squatters on behalf of a US consumer goods company.
+Also in Hong Kong is Jessica Pyman, a partner and head of business intelligence matters in the Asia-Pacific region.
+She leads dedicated teams located in Hong Kong, Shanghai, India, Singapore, South Korea and Sydney.
+Pyman has previously investigated historical money laundering allegations arising from an inheritance dispute within a prominent Korean family, among other matters.

-In recent years, it has also been relied on by the individuals appointed to be the independent monitors to banks including Credit Suisse, Citigroup, and Deutsche Bank, as part of settlement agreements with the US Department of Justice.
+Control Risks has also been relied on by the individuals appointed as the independent monitors to banks including Credit Suisse, Citigroup, and Deutsche Bank, as part of settlement agreements with the US Department of Justice.

-Firm partners have been sought out by law firms including Morrison & Foerster, Hogan Lovells, Jenner & Block and Fieldfisher.
-The firm has worked on mandates including monitorships for Credit Suisse and Deutsche Bank
+Control Risks partners have been sought out by law firms including Morrison & Foerster, Hogan Lovells, Jenner & Block and Fieldfisher.
+It has known to have worked for Eletrobras and SAP.